anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 Open Issues:

-* In addition to the current content types, we may specify that the response provide information about different content types as multiple values.
-This would allow to further adopt the encoding of the objects exchanges (ASN.1, JSON, CBOR, ...).
+* In addition to the current content types, we may specify that the response provides information about various content types as multiple values.
+This would allow to further adapt the encoding of the objects exchanged (ASN.1, JSON, CBOR, ...).
   -> dependent on the utilized protocol.
 \*/

-# Example for signature-wrapping using existing enrollment protocols {#exist_prot}
+# Examples for signature-wrapping using existing enrollment protocols {#exist_prot}

-This section map the requirements to support proof of possession and proof of identity to selected existing enrollment protocols.
+This section maps the requirements to support proof of possession and proof of identity to selected existing enrollment protocols.
-Note that that the work in the ACE WG described in
+Note that the work in the ACE WG described in
-{{I-D.selander-ace-coap-est-oscore}} may be considered here as well, as it also addresses the encapsulation of EST in a way to make it independent from the underlying TLS using OSCORE resulting in an authenticated self-contained object.
+{{I-D.selander-ace-coap-est-oscore}} may be considered here as well, as it also addresses the encapsulation of EST in a way to make it independent of the underlying TLS connection using OSCORE, which results in using authenticated self-contained objects.

 ## EST Handling

-When using EST {{RFC7030}}, the following constraints should be considered:
+When using EST {{RFC7030}}, the following aspects and constraints should be considered:

 * Proof of possession is provided by using the specified PKCS#10 structure in the request.

 * Proof of identity is achieved by signing the certification request object, which is only supported when Full PKI Request (the /fullcmc endpoint) is used.
-This contains sufficient information for the RA to make an authorization decision on the received certification request.
+This would contain sufficient information for the RA to make an authorization decision on the received certification request.
   Note: EST references CMC {{RFC5272}} for the definition of the Full PKI Request.
-For proof of identity, the signature of the SignedData of the Full PKI Request would be calculated using the IDevID credential of the pledge.
+For proof of identity, the signature of the SignedData of the Full PKI Request would be performed using the IDevID credential of the pledge.

 * TBD RFC Editor: please delete /\* TBD: in this case the binding to the underlying TLS connection is not necessary. \*/

-* When the RA is not available, as per {{RFC7030}} Section 4.2.3, a 202 return code should be returned by the
-  Registrar.
-The pledge in this case would retry a simpleenroll with a PKCS#10 request.
-Note that if the TLS connection is teared down for the waiting time, the PKCS#10 request needs to be rebuilt if it contains the unique identifier (tls_unique) from the underlying TLS connection for the binding.
+* When the RA is temporarily not available, as per {{RFC7030}} section 4.2.3, an HTTP status code 202 should be returned by the Registrar.
+The pledge in this case would retry a /simpleenroll with a PKCS#10 request.
+Note that if the TLS connection is taken down for the waiting time, the PKCS#10 request needs to be rebuilt if it contains the unique identifier (tls_unique) from the underlying TLS connection for the binding.